JemRF/RF-Documentation/pages/sgateway/sgw-maintenance..md

 last_updated: July 26, 2025
 sidebar: wifi_sidebar
 permalink: sgw-maintenance.html
-summary: JemRF Smart Gateway Hardware Maintenace.
+summary: JemRF Smart Gateway Hardware Maintenance.
 ---
 # Hardware Upgrade Modules
 The Smart Gateway hardware consists of the following internal modules.
-- The Core Processor which manages all functions of the Smart Gateway.
+- The Core Processor manages all functions of the Smart Gateway.
 - The POE Power converter converts the 45-volt Power over Ethernet levels to the 5 volts needed for the Gateway.
-- The RF Transceiver is used to receive messages from the RF Sensors and send to the Core Processor.
+- The RF Transceiver is used to receive messages from the RF Sensors and send them to the Core Processor.
-- The Real-Time clock module provides time on power up of the Smart Gateway if it can not reach an online Time Server.
+- The Real-Time clock module provides time on power-up of the Smart Gateway if it cannot reach an online Time Server.
 - The Dry Contact Relay module provides an open or closed contact on the Gateway Internal Failures.
-- The LED status panel is the front panel of the SGW featuring  Lights: 1.
-Showing the SGW is up and working; 2.
-A Server light showing it is connected to the HTTPS server and sending data; 3.
-The MQTT light indicates it is connected and sending data to the MQTT Broker.
+- The LED status panel is the front panel of the SGW, featuring  Lights: \
+    1. Showing the SGW is up and working;
+    2. A Server light showing it is connected to the HTTPS server and sending data;
+    3. The MQTT light indicates it is connected and sending data to the MQTT Broker.

 {% include warning.html content="Before performing any hardware maintenance, follow the **Shutdown** and **Power Off Procedures**."%}
 ## Smart Gateway Internal
-Turn upside down and remove the four screews.
+Turn upside down and remove the four screws.
 <img src="images/sgw-under.jpg" width="425"/>
 Once the screws are removed trun the SGW over and remove the top.
-There is nothing attached to the top, be carefull not to pull the LED or Network panels off with the lid.
+There is nothing attached to the top, but be careful not to pull the LED or Network panels off with the lid.
 You should now see the insides of the SGW.
 <img src="images/sgw-inside.jpg" width="425"/>
 The arrows point to: